md-hzs-22/4-stage-Pipelined-basic-CPU/README.md

 ## How to run

 In order to run the CPU, you need to download each and every file in the single folder.
 After that, create a new project on Vivado software and add each and every file to the project.
 Select Zedboard for the project.
-After you created the project set testbench file as the top priority file and run simulation for seeing the result.
-And if you want to implement on boards like zedboard, make pipelined_4stage.v as top priority.
+* If you want to see the working and final result of the test instruction set, set testbench file as top priority and simulate the file
+* If you want to implement the given CPU on boards like zedboard, then make pipeline_4stage.v as top file and run implementaion.

 ## Usage